ScorchingShade/Pinch/README.md

 ```
 <br>

-**Contact Us** section is aligned to the right and provides a simple form to send a message to the author/developer.<br>
+**Contact Us** section is aligned to the right and provides a simple form to send a message to the author/developer.
-The footer is fully responsive, and the 3 footer elements collapse into mobile-friendly columns when viewed from a mobile device.

 <br>
 <br>